nsubordin81/educational-python-variants/README.md

 Python's standard is maintained apart from these organizations as described below.
 The rigor of the ANSI and ISO standards is criticised by some because the languages become so stable they fail to be open to changes from the outside.
-For a low level language like C this may very well be appropriate, but that is one of the advantages of Python's niche
+For a low level language like C this may very well be appropriate, but that is one of the advantages of Python's niche.

 ### Python's Programming Language Specification